KoroLev2512/Study-project_posix/README.md

 }
 ```

+A string in the form of a list of numbers separated by a space is passed to the standard input to the program (it can be read until the end of the input).
+The length of the list of numbers is not specified - reading is performed up to the newline character or EOF (end of file)
+- The task of the **producer**-thread is to get a list of numbers as input and use each value from this list in turn to update the variable shared between the threads
+- The task of **consumer** is to respond to notifications from **producer** and collect the sum of the received values.
+Also, this thread should protect itself from attempts by the thread-**interruptor** to stop it.
+Additional conditions:
+	1. The function executing the code of this thread **consumer_routine** must accept a pointer to an object/variable from which it will read updates
+	2. After summing the variable, the thread should fall asleep for a random number of milliseconds, the upper limit will be passed to the application input (0 milliseconds should also be processed correctly).
+During sleep, the thread should not interfere with other **consumer** threads to perform their tasks, if they exist
+	3. **consumer** threads should not duplicate calculations of the same values with each other
+	4. As a return value, the thread should return its partial calculated sum
+- The task of the thread-**interruptor** is simple: while the process of updating values is taking place, it must constantly try to stop the random thread **consumer** (the calculation of the random thread occurs before each attempt to stop).
+As soon as the **producer** thread has made the last update, this thread ends.

+The **run_threads** function should start all threads, wait for their execution, and return the result of the total summation.

+Only the pthread API can be used to ensure interthreaded communication.
+At the start, 2 arguments are passed to the application as input in exactly this sequence:
+- Number of consumer threads
+- Upper limit of sleep **consumer** in milliseconds

+It is also necessary to implement support for the *–debug* key, when using which each **consumer** thread will output a pair (*tid*, *psum*), where *tid* is implemented using the **get_tid()** function, and *psum* is the sum that the thread calculated.
+The output of *psum* values occurs with each change.

+The **get_id()** function returns the thread ID.
+The thread ID is not just **pthread_self()**, but a unique number for each thread in the range *1..
+3+N*.
+The value of this number is supposed to be stored in *TLS*.
+The memory for the stored value should be allocated in heap, and the pointer to it in *TLS*.
+Also, the **get_tid** function should be self-sufficient (To use it in another project, it should only be enough to copy **get_tid** and use.
+But at the same time, you can add system header files)

+Only the resulting value should get into the output stream, by default no debugging or request information should be output.

+The presence of tests in the program is mandatory!
+The tests should cover the core functionality of project.
+Tests should be placed in a file tests/tests.cpp and use the doctest.h library, which is located in the tests directory.
+Changing the signature of the **run_threads** function is allowed at your discretion.

+It is forbidden to modify **Makefile/README.md/doctest.h** and hidden files in this directory.
+The rest of the files can be changed at your discretion.
+You can also add new cpp/h files if necessary.
+If you want to use CMake instead of GMake, you can add **CMakeLists.txt **, but do not forget that ** Makefile** is forbidden to touch.
 # Setup Environment
 All tests are run under `ubuntu:18.04`.
 You can choose a different version of ubuntu or a different distribution.
 But then the tests work on `ubuntu:18.04` is not guaranteed.
 To use `ubuntu:18.04` there are at least three ways:
  - native OS installation